QuineDot/rust-learning/src/dont-hide.md

 out where errors are coming from.
 The above code used to be silently accepted, but there are now some lints, like `mismatched_lifetime_syntaxes`, which fire for the most common troublesome patterns.
-To save yourself some headaches, you may even want to make the warning a hard error:
+To save yourself some headaches, you may even want to make the warnings into errors:

 ```rust,compile_fail
 #![deny(mismatched_lifetime_syntaxes)]